ivanhercaz/chalk_authorization/README.md

 field :permissions, {:map, :integer}, default: %{}
 ```

-Please remember to include migrations to add these to the database if there are
+You must include a migration to add these fields to the database
-not present already:
+if there are not present already:

 ```elixir
 defmodule MyApp.Repo.Migrations.AddUserAuthorizationFields do